Unionists will pay for DUP/SF change to mechanism for choosing first minister

 A letter from Lord Empey:

-I read with interest a letter from Tom Ferguson of Ballymoney (‘Extra candidates boost unionist vote,’ March 14), complaining about comments made by Sammy Wilson MP to the effect that votes for the TUV at the upcoming election would be ‘vote splitting’ and could ‘gift seats to Sinn Fein.’
+I read with interest a letter from Tom Ferguson of Ballymoney (‘Extra candidates will not split the unionist vote but rather boost it,’ March 16, see link below), complaining about comments made by Sammy Wilson MP to the effect that votes for the TUV at the upcoming election would be ‘vote splitting’ and could ‘gift seats to Sinn Fein.’

 Mr Ferguson contended that other unionist parties standing would maximise the total unionist vote.